 - Wash body with seawater (if possible) and clean any wounds. - Put a coin in the mouth and close mouth and eyes. - Rub sweet-smelling oils into the skin and wrap the body in clean white (or grey) cloth. - Display the body for at least a day in the main courtyard of the house, facing the door. - Notify friends and relatives of the death so they can pay their respects. - Make lots of noise, with loud displays of grief as people move around the corpse.
 This was regarded as a sign of respect for the dead.
 Hire professional mourners if necessary. - Leave the house before daybreak for the burial plot or place where the body will be cremated (both outside the city walls). - Transport the dead body using a horse and cart if this is affordable; otherwise organise some strong men of the family to carry the body on a stretcher.
-Men walk at the head of the funeral procession, women behind. - Continue the loud wailing and crying, and have musicians add to the noise if available.

-• Place burned bones in a funeral pot for burial.
+Men walk at the head of the funeral procession, women behind. - Continue the loud wailing and crying, and have musicians add to the noise if available. - Stand around until the body is burned away (if the body is being cremated) and then put out the flames with wine. - Place burned bones in a funeral pot for burial.

-- Men stay at the site to bury the body or burned remains, while women return to the house to organise a feast. - If the corpse is not buried in a tomb, pile earth over the grave and cover it with a stele.

-• Offerings of oil, food and wine are left and the stele might be adorned with ribbons and flowers.
+- If the corpse is not buried in a tomb, pile earth over the grave and cover it with a stele. - Family members return to the grave often to remember the loved one. - Offerings of oil, food and wine are left and the stele might be adorned with ribbons and flowers.
 A tube may be pushed into the dirt and wine poured into it to allow the dead person to 'drink' the wine offered.